-As a consultant, I’ve worked with companies of all sizes, ranging from a five-person startup to a mega-corporation.
-Early companies have the benefit of flexibility and speed.
+As a consultant, I’ve worked with companies of all sizes, ranging from a five-person startup to a few Fortune 100 conglomerates.
+Young companies have the benefit of flexibility and speed.
 They’re agile and scrappy, making do with what they can afford.
 Larger companies have more processes and tend to be painfully slow to make a decision.

-Trevor Greyson, Revenue Operations Manager at Miro explained it like this:
+Trevor Greyson, Head of Business Technology at Miro explained the Startup CRM phase like this:

 “A company’s startup phase is similar to creating a foundation for a building.
 If you prioritize low spend (particularly around talent) and speed over proficiency, you’ll negatively impact your ability to scale.
 If you use bad construction materials, you may quickly have a building two or three stories high, but anything taller than that will be too unstable.
 You’ll have to tear it down and start over again.”